grahambird/squiz-basics/paintlayouts/traversingassets.md

 Let's say we have two assets on a website about road bikes.

 * Asset #123 is an article about new bikes.
-* Asset #456 is an asset that represents the Cannondale brand.
+* Asset #456 represents the Cannondale brand.

 ## Accessing another asset via a metadata field value